Be Kind to Others (Be Kind to Yourself)

 By the time I reached the freezing fields trying to feel my toes inside my boots, I realized that small exchange had lifted my mood more than I expected.
 Not because I’d done anything special, but because I’d reached out.

-We’ve quietly drifted away from these small human moments.
+We seem to have drifted away from these small human moments.
 Not through bad intentions – just habit, screens, whatever.

 So this is a gentle reminder as we move through 2026: being kind still matters.
 A nod.
 Eye contact.
 A simple word at the right moment.